libevent/libevent/README.md

 ## CMake (Windows)

-(Note that autoconf is currently the most mature and supported build environment for libevent; the cmake instructions here are new and experimental, though they _should_ be solid.
-We hope that cmake will still be supported in future versions of Libevent, and will try to make sure that happens.)
+(Note that autoconf is currently the most mature and supported build environment for Libevent; the CMake instructions here are new and experimental, though they _should_ be solid.
+We hope that CMake will still be supported in future versions of Libevent, and will try to make sure that happens.)

 First of all install <https://www.cmake.org>.

-To build libevent using Microsoft Visual studio open the "Visual Studio Command prompt" and type:
+To build Libevent using Microsoft Visual studio open the "Visual Studio Command prompt" and type:

 ```
 $ cd <libevent source dir>